Delivery robot: Drones

-Hyundai Motor Group

-On December 13, 2022, Hyundai Motor Group developed a delivery service robot based on electrification and autonomous driving technology.
-It features a plug-and-drive module with autonomous driving technology to find an optimized route to deliver goods.

-Human Interaction
+Human interaction

 Being autonomous, the delivery robots primarily interact with the general public without the assistance of a human operator, in both positive and negative encounters.
 The delivery robot manufacturer Starship Technologies has reported that people kick their robots.
 However, the vast majority of human interactions are positive, and many people have anthropomorphized the robots due to their appearance.
 This has led to encounters where people feel a sense of caring towards the robots, assisting the robots when they are stuck, worrying for the robots on their journeys, or praising or thanking robots for their delivery service.

+In the 2022 monograph Road to Nowhere, technology journalist Paris Marx criticizes the deployment of delivery robots on sidewalks, relating instances of robots causing problems for disabled people and noting more widespread opposition from pedestrian and transportation advocates.